On this page you should learn

 The Martin study looked at the effect of crank length on max power in cyclists.
 This study concluded that while the power was maximum with a crank length of 145 mm there was little lost by most riders when using 170 mm cranks because the difference was only about 1%.
 Below is the most relevant figure from that study:

+Let me repeat, Martin found that in his study POWER WAS MAXIMUM AT A CRANK LENGTH OF 145mm.
 It is strange to me that even though the difference in power between the 145 and 170 mm cranks did not reach statistical significance Martin would have concluded that crank length didn't make any difference to the racer.
-Failing to reach statistical significance may only mean the study was not powerful enough to pick up a real but small difference.
-There is a clear trend in the data and there is a big difference between racing significance and "statistical significance".
-It also seemed obvious that if there had been more participants that the 145 mm cranks superiority would have eventually reached statistical significance.
+There was a clear trend to his data and failing to reach statistical significance may only mean the study was not powerful enough to pick up a real but small difference.
+Further, there is a big difference between racing significance and "statistical significance" for the purposes of a scientific study.
+It also seemed obvious that if there had been more participants that the 145 mm cranks superiority would have, probably, eventually reached statistical significance.
 At a minimum the authors should have concluded this potential existed and this area needed additional study.
 But, they did not and "everyone" now believes, based upon this one study and its flawed conclusions, that it has been proven that crank length makes "no difference" in bicycle racing.
 Nothing is further from the truth.
 If the differences were real but small why would a racer want to give up any additional power?
+Or, if there is no real power difference, why would they want to give the the aerodynamic and comfort advantages that smaller cranks provide?

 Once I saw the Martin data it got me to thinking.
-Why would any serious racer want to give up any power, even if it were small, just so they could ride the cranks that came with their bike?
+Why would any serious racer want to give up any power, even if it were small, just so they could ride the cranks they are used to that came with their bike?
 And, even if there were no power advantage, the Martin study only looked at power production and ignored the effect of crank length on bike fit and aerodynamics, a huge factor in determining how fast you can make your bike go.
 This bike fit issue was really the original problem that got me thinking about this.
 This got us to doing some of our own experimenting and our early data shows that for ordinary sized men, when in the aero position, that power does not start to drop until crank length is below 130mm crank length.
 After experimenting with this Pro triathlete Courtney Ogden won Ironman Western Australia racing on 145 mm cranks.
-Another recent experiment by an Italian rider with access to an Excaliber Ergometer (one that measures crank torque around the entire pedal circle for each crank) showed similar results to the Martin study but helps us to explain why (see above).
-See the data averages for the two different lengths.
+Another recent experiment by an Italian rider with access to an Excaliber Ergometer (one that measures crank torque around the entire pedal circle for each crank) showed similar results to the Martin study.
+But this data now helps us to explain why.

 I have experimented with cranks as short as 85 mm but have found a crank length between 130 and 145 is probably optimal for me.
 I am 6'2" tall with a 34" inseam and as a result of going to very short cranks have been able to drop the front end of my bike more than 5 inches without any comfort issues (the main reason aerodynamics will improve with this change).
-Based upon our early data and theoretical considerations (see below) I believe the following axioms will be true:
+Based upon my own extensive testing and the reports of many users I believe the following axioms will be true:

 1. Everything else being equal, a rider putting out 150 watts will test " shorter" than a rider putting out 400 watts.
-(This means beginners will test shorter than pros, Endurance athletes will test shorter than sprinters).
-See illustration of these basic relationships I believe to be true even though the numbers for any particular person will be somewhat different than shown, why you need to experiment.
+(This means beginners will test shorter than pros, endurance athletes will test shorter than sprinters).
+I believe to be true even though the numbers for any particular person will be somewhat different than shown, why you need to experiment.

 2. Everything else being equal, a rider with less flexibility will gain more aerodynamic benefit going short than the circus contortionist.